-The first of the “Dr Barnardo’s Homes” was opened in 1870 in London and by the time that Barnardo died, in 1905, there were 112 such homes established.
+The first of Barnardo’s Orphanages, or “Dr Barnardo’s Homes” as he liked to call them, was opened in 1870 in London and by the time that Barnardo died, in 1905, there were 112 such homes established.
 It is estimated that during his career, Barnardo saved 60,000 children.
 The Barnardo organization still exists in England.

 In 1893, the Strand Magazine, which described itself as “An Illustrated Monthly” ran an article about Barnardo and his orphanage.
 Pictured below is what the article described as Dr. Bernardo’s Babies’ Castle in Hawkurst.
-At the time of the article, 1893, Barnardo ran 28 such orphanages.
+At the time of the article, 1893, there were 28 Barnardo’s orphanages.

 The magazine included an obviously staged photograph of a foundling supposedly dropped off at the front steps of the orphanage.
 The caption reads: “To Dr. Barnardo With Care”